-Don’t be a turkey this year.
-Choose your bird wisely because the cost might surprise you.
-That’s just one of 8 ways to budget Thanksgiving 2018.
+Don’t be a turkey this year!
+Choosing your bird wisely is just one of the many ways to save money ahead of Thanksgiving 2019!

 Thanksgiving is my favorite holiday.
 It’s all about family, friends, and food.
 I love the feelings of gratitude and camaraderie that come after consuming a delicious meal with some of my favorite people.